 What is Ping?

-Ping is a command-line utility used to test a networked host’s reachability and measure the round-trip time (RTT) for packets to travel from the source host to the destination host and back.
+Ping is a command-line utility that tests a networked host’s reachability and measures the round-trip time (RTT) for packets to travel from the source host to the destination host and back.

 Ping is a common tool used by network administrators to troubleshoot connectivity issues, such as determining if a host is reachable or if there is a problem with the network.
 Gamers also commonly use it to test the latency of their internet connection to a game server.